strayge/pylnk/README.md

 **dev**
 add `--json` format for `parse` command
-`Lnk` class now has separated constructors `Lnk.from_bytes()` and `Lnk.from_file()` [FIX] strings with 2-bytes unicode characters now correctly written on save [FIX] allow read/write links with only `This PC` part in target [FIX] allow read completely unknown `ExtraData` blocks
+`Lnk` class now has separated constructors `Lnk.from_bytes()` and `Lnk.from_file()` add `--cp` option to specify codepage for ANSI strings [FIX] strings with 2-bytes unicode characters now correctly written on save [FIX] allow read/write links with only `This PC` part in target [FIX] allow read completely unknown `ExtraData` blocks